 Even if your car is a couple of years old, chances are there that you have an outdated sound system.
 Inspect all the electronic units, and check whether they integrate well with iPod, iPhone, Satellite radio, Bluetooth connection for a cell phone, etc. If not, try buying a new system unit that instantly updates your automobile.
 Over the recent years, electronic GPS navigation systems have even become affordable and offer a great amount of functionality.

 Step #3- Clean the lenses

 Recently built vehicles usually carry these plastic composite headlamps that may dull over time.
 You can either pick an expert offering headlamp restoration or look around for companies offering an exceptional range of automotive parts that are easy to install as well as use.
-Buying a new one can make your old car look nicer and improves the insulation to a great extent.
+Buying a new one can make your old car look nicer and improve the insulation to a great extent.

 Step #4- Brakes and suspension

-Further speaking about these automotive spare parts, choosing high-quality products like shocks, springs, dampers, brake rotors, pad, wheels, tires can make a huge difference.
+Further speaking about these automotive spare parts, choosing high-quality products like shocks, springs, dampers, brake rotors, pads, wheels, and tires can make a huge difference.
 But that doesn’t mean you need to go to extremes to handle your ride more precisely.
 Just stay with your estimated budget and mechanic and I am sure things will get better.

 Step #5 The final touch-up

-Try using a touch-up paint on your car’s exteriors.
+Try using touch-up paint on your car’s exteriors.
 Moreover, here you can easily remove the plastic trim pieces and repaint them with a spray can.
 I am sure this will make a huge difference and more importantly, it’s quite cheaper than getting a new car.